MenesAmenhotep/sticky/README.md

 ```
 sth = stickyHead('t1', {ncpth: [1, 2], nccol: 2, topDif: 'topDif', leftDif: 'leftDif'});`
 ```
-The return value for stickHead is an object revealing functions inside stickyHead.
+The return value for `stickyHead` is an object revealing functions inside `stickyHead`.
-You need to call these functions only when content changes within the table.
+You need to call these functions only when content has changed within the table.
 ```
 {
     sync: sync,